-- 4.9 A student has to fill out a test with 20 questions that can be answered with either "yes" or "no".
+4.10 A student has to fill out a test with 20 questions that can be answered with either "yes" or "no".
 Let's assume that the student knows the answer to each question independently with probability p.
 With probability q they think they know the answer, but they don't, and with probability r they know that they don't know the answer (p + q + r = 1).
 If the student knows that they don't know the answer, they randomly write "yes" or "no" with 50-50% probability.
-What is the probability that they answer at least 19 questions correctly? - HW 4.10 (3 points) A class of 6 women and 4 men wrote a test.
-Let's assume that there are no ties in their test scores, and order them from best to worst, with each of the 10! orderings having equal probability.
+What is the probability that they answer at least 19 questions correctly?

+- 4.11 Among five players, A, B, C, D, E, the numbers from 1 to 5 are distributed randomly, without repetition.
+First, A and B compete: whoever has the higher number moves on to play against the next opponent.
+The one who advances in this way will now face C, then the one who advances from among them will compete with D, then the winner battles with E. Let X be the number of rounds that A wins.
+Determine the distribution and expected value of X. - HW 4.12 (3 points) A class of 8 women and 5 men wrote a test.
+Let's assume that there are no ties in their test scores, and order them from best to worst, with each of the orderings having equal probability.
 Let X denote the placing of the highest ranking woman (eg. X = 1 means that the best test was written by a woman).
-Determine the distribution and the expected value of X.

-4.11 Show that for a non-negative, integer valued random variable N, where $\mathbb{E}(N) < \infty$
+Determine the distribution and the expected value of X. - 4.13 Show that for a non-negative, integer valued random variable N, where $\mathbb{E}(N) < \infty$